 Table 5.
 Sediment yield from disturbed portions of UPPER, LOWER_QUARRY and LOWER_VILLAGE subwatersheds in Faga'alu.

-A very small fraction of the subwatershed areas are disturbed, yet roughly 90% of SSYLOWER_QUARRY (6.5% disturbed) and 64% of SSYLOWER_VILLAGE (11.7% disturbed) subwatersheds was from disturbed areas.
+Very small fractions of the subwatershed areas are disturbed, yet roughly 90% of SSYLOWER_QUARRY (6.5% disturbed) and 64% of SSYLOWER_VILLAGE (11.7% disturbed) subwatersheds was from disturbed areas.
 Similarly, despite only 5.2% of the TOTAL watershed being disturbed, 65-74% of SSYTOTAL (Tables 2 and 5) was from disturbed areas.
 Bare land in the LOWER_QUARRY subwatershed significantly increased sSSYLOWER_QUARRY and sSSYTOTAL, and contributed the majority of SSY from disturbed areas in Faga'alu watershed. sSSY from disturbed areas in the UPPER, LOWER_QUARRY, and LOWER_VILLAGE subwatersheds was 19.4, 2,461.2, and 255.2 tons/km2 , respectively, suggesting that disturbed areas increase sSSY over forested conditions by 126.6x and 13.1x in the LOWER_QUARRY and LOWER_VILLAGE subwatersheds, respectively.
 Human disturbance in the LOWER_VILLAGE subwatershed also increased SSY above natural levels but the magnitude of disturbance was much lower than the quarry.

 Predicting SSYEV from storm metrics